Disruptis/amagro-font-githack/README.md

 # amagro-font-githack
- A githack repo for the commerically free amagro font.
+ A githack repo for the commerically free Amagro Bold font made by Fabio Servolo.